cp2k/cp2k/INSTALL.md

 ### 2a.
 GNU make (required, build system)

-GNU make should be on your system (gmake or make on linux) and used for the build, go to https://www.gnu.org/software/make/make.html download from https://ftp.gnu.org/pub/gnu/make/ also Python (2.x) is required for building.
+GNU make should be on your system (gmake or make on linux) and used for the build, go to https://www.gnu.org/software/make/make.html download from https://ftp.gnu.org/pub/gnu/make/

 ### 2b.
 Python (required, build system)
-Python 2.7 or 3.5+ is needed to run the dependency generator.
+Python 3.5+ is needed to run the dependency generator.
 On most system Python is already installed.
 For more information visit: https://www.python.org/

 ### 2c.
 Fortran and C Compiler (required, build system)
 A Fortran 2008 compiler and matching C99 compiler should be installed on your system.
 We have good experience with gcc/gfortran (gcc >=4.6 works, later version recommended).
 Be aware that some compilers have bugs that might cause them to fail (internal compiler errors, segfaults) or, worse, yield a mis-compiled CP2K.
 Report bugs to compiler vendors; they (and we) have an interest in fixing them.
 A list of tested compiler can be found [here](https://www.cp2k.org/dev:compiler_support).
 Always run a `make -j test` (See point 5.) after compilation to identify these problems.